 Here are some examples:

-Lead Paint : Was the rental building built before 1978?
+Lead Paint : Was the rental property built before 1978?
 If so, federal law requires that you make the information known to the tenant before they sign the lease agreement.
 In addition, you must give them an EPA-approved information pamphlet.

 Structural Damage : You must also disclose any structural damage that has occurred to the unit such as mold, roof, insect, smoke, fire, and water damage.